-In connection with the Company's IPO, the Company entered into an income tax receivable agreement ("TRA"), which provides for the payment by the Company over a period of approximately 12 years to pre-IPO equityholders or their permitted transferees of 85% of the benefits, if any, that the Company and its subsidiaries realize, or are deemed to realize (calculated using certain assumptions) in U.S. federal, state, and local income tax savings as a result of the utilization (or deemed utilization) of certain existing tax attributes.
-During the year ended December 31, 2022, the Company recognized a benefit of \$0.1 million related to a decrease in the estimated liability pertaining to the TRA as a result of federal return filing adjustments.
-The benefit is included in Other expense, net in the Company's consolidated statements of operations.
-As of December 31, 2022 and December 31, 2021, the Company had a total liability of \$210.5 million and \$210.6 million, respectively, in connection with the projected obligations under the TRA on its consolidated balance sheets.
+In connection with the Company's initial public offering ("IPO"), the Company entered into an income tax receivable agreement ("TRA"), which provides for the payment by the Company over a period of approximately 12 years to pre-IPO equityholders or their permitted transferees 85% of the benefits, if any, that the Company and its subsidiaries realize, or are deemed to realize (calculated using certain assumptions) in U.S. federal, state, and local income tax savings as a result of the utilization (or deemed utilization) of certain existing tax attributes.
+As of December 31, 2023 and December 31, 2022, the Company had a total liability of \$211.0 million and \$210.5 million respectively, in connection with the projected obligations under the TRA, for which annual payments will begin in the first quarter of 2024.
+TRA related liabilities are classified as current or non-current based on the expected date of payment and are included on the Company's consolidated balance sheets under the captions accrued expenses and other current liabilities and tax receivable agreement liability, long-term portion, respectively.
+See Note 9 - Accrued Expenses and Other Current Liabilities for further details related to the current portion of the TRA liability.